sealldeveloper/sealldev-astro/src/content/writeups/25-cysea-following-protocol.md

 wait
 ```

-Important note, the Redis socket initialised is shared to every single container.
+Important note, the Redis socket initialised is shared to Python & Nginx only.

 The `restore.sh` is used to initialise the values in the Redis store:
 ```bash